eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 0.997
+- New Department Boost: Blixtnedslag Förmögenhet, JA! available after you get Blixtnedslag Kattungar, JA! powered up enough
+- Nerfed Cooperation to 5% per bucket pair, rather than 10%.
+Combined with The Forty it made Cuegan far more powerful than Bags
+- BKJ! now decays by 5 for a missed kitty

 ### 0.996
 - Actions now get their own colour rather than being toggles
 - New Cuegan boost (finally did The Forty which was suggested ages ago)